namndev/namndev.github.io/_posts/2020-02-22-building-an-api-with-firebase.md

 In the setup section, we added a `cloud firestore` instance to our project.
 We’re now going to access this.
 In order to interact with the `cloud firestore` using the [admin SDK](https://firebase.google.com/docs/admin/setup) locally, you’ll need to access it via a service account.
 Service accounts have keys that they use, you run these permissions by downloading a key file.
 To do this do the following:

-Go to the Firebase Console, and open your application.
+Go to the __Firebase Console__, and open your application.
 Then click the little gear box and `users and permissions` as you see here:

 <p align="center">
     <img src="https://atevans85.files.wordpress.com/2019/07/screen-shot-2019-07-22-at-8.12.40-am.png" />